 Q: Are all college courses available for early college enrollment?

-A: No. High school students can register for courses that do not have a prerequisite or for courses where the prerequisite has been fulfilled.
-High school students cannot register for classes that are in selective admission programs such as Nursing, Dental Hygiene, or developmental courses.
+A: High school students can register for courses that do not have a prerequisite or for courses where the prerequisite has been fulfilled.
+High school students cannot register for classes that are in selective admission programs such as Nursing, Dental Hygiene.

-Q: How is an Early College Program course different from an Advanced Placement (AP) course?
+Q: How is an Early College course different from an Advanced Placement (AP) course?

-A: The primary difference is college credit is attained by successfully completing the requirements of the course, rather than earning a necessary score on an exam as is the case with an AP course.
-Students should speak with their guidance counselors for help deciding what options are best for them.
+A: The primary difference is college credit is attained by successfully completing the requirements of the course, rather than earning a necessary score on an exam as with an AP course.
+Students should meet with their guidance counselors to decide their best option.

 Q: How much does it cost to attend Early College classes at LCCC?